oracle-livelabs/database/video-on-demand-with-nosql-database/create-populate-tables/create-populate-tables.md

     ![run-query](./images/run-query.png)

   You will see in the bottom of the screen the row that we inserted.
+You will see little arrows pointing either down or to the right.
+You can arrows pointing to the right to expand the contents OR click on the ones pointing down to compress the contents.

   ![explore-row-select](./images/explore-row-select.png)